SagiLevanon1/scmp/README.md

 ## Installing and Executing program

-* Setup the environment supplemented in environment.yml
+* Setup the environment supplied in environment.yml
 * Run a notebook

 ## Authors